-Both principles can help with empathy guessing—since what we’re doing is looking for the positive (the opposite of the negative), and a quality on an abstract level.
+Both principles can help with empathy guessing, since what we’re doing is looking for the positive (the opposite of the negative), and a quality on an abstract level.

 Applying these Principles

-Let’s look at a more examples:
+Let’s look at a few more examples:

-If you tell yourself that someone or something is > You probably need:
+Formula: If you tell yourself that someone or something is, “__________,” you probably need → ____________.

-If you have found this approach to empathy guessing helpful, you may wish to check out Chapter Three in the new Second Edition of Connecting Across Differences where this practice of semantic-based empathy guessing (based on the roots of words and their oppositions) is discussed in detail.
+If you find this approach to empathy guessing helpful, you may wish to check out Chapter 3 in the second edition of Connecting Across Differences, where this practice of semantic-based empathy guessing — based on the roots of words and their oppositions — is discussed in detail.